GeorginaCarlisle/inspiring-young-writers/README.md

 #### Tips and ideas

 Throughout the logged in user side of the platform will be tips and ideas to aid the user.
 These will be presented as small images that will also make the platform visually more appealing.
 These will be added to the:
-- account home page (user story 20)
+- account home page (user stories 20, 25)

 #### Profile control